-This new SLI MSc. concentration was developed and approved by IHPME, the Dalla Lana School of Public Health and the University of Toronto School of Graduate Studies.
-The degree will be made available to both medical students and residents.
+The Master of Science (MSc) concentration in System Leadership and Innovation (SLI) has been developed and approved by the Institute for Health Policy Management and Evaluation (IHPME), the Dalla Lana School of Public Health, and the University of Toronto School of Graduate Studies.
+The degree is available to both medical students and residents.
 The degree details can be found on the Institute of Health Policy, Management and Evaluation website.